sevanetrebchenko/sevanetrebchenko.github.io/public/posts/better_cpp_syntax_highlighting/7_types.md

 }
 ```
 The name of the template parameter is retrieved from its underlying `TemplateTypeParmDecl` using the `getDecl()` function.
-As with other type references, the template parameter is annotated as a `class-name`.
+As with other type references, references to template parameters are annotated with the `class-name` tag.
 ```text added:{6,12,16}
 #include <concepts> // std::same_as
 #include <iterator> // std::begin, std::end